-Figure 7-5: Devices Status
+Figure 8-5: Devices Status

-Click Filter; the filter lets you view specific information in the page, preventing information irrelevant to you from cluttering the page.
+2. Click Filter; the filter lets you view specific information in the page, preventing information irrelevant to you from cluttering the page.

-Figure 7-6: Devices Status Filter
+Figure 8-6: Devices Status Filter

-- You can filter per user, phone #, MAC, IP address, model, version, status (registered, offline or disconnected), approved or approval pending, users with multiple devices, tenant, site, or maximum devices shown in the page. - 4.
-View in column 'USB Headset Type' if a headset is connected to a phone's USB port; in addition, column 'IPP Model' displays the USB icon. - View in column 'HRS Speaker Model' the Huddle Room Solution model (457 or 458) if an HRS is connected; in addition, you can view in column 'HRS Speaker FW' the speaker firmware version. - 6.
-Non-Skype for Business phones are displayed differently to Skype for Business phones. - The format of 'User Agent' for non-Skype for Business phones is for example AUDC-IPPhone/2.0.4.30 (430HD; 00908F4867AF) while the format for Skype for Business phones is AUDC-IPPhone-430HD_UC_2.0.7.70/1.0.0000.0 - Only Skype for Business phones are displayed under 'Location'; non-Skype for Business phones are not displayed under 'Location'.

-- View in the column 'IPP Model' the entries Spectralink 8440, Polycom Trio 8800, Polycom VVX, etc. if these phone models are connected; they can be monitored, configured and templates can be mapped. - 8.
+- 3. You can filter per user, phone #, MAC, IP address, model, version, status (registered, offline or disconnected), approved or approval pending, users with multiple devices, VIP Devices, tenant, site, group, template or maximum devices shown in the page. - 4.
+View in column 'USB Headset Type' if a headset is connected to a phone's USB port; in addition, column 'IPP Model' displays the USB icon. - 5.
+View in column 'HRS Speaker Model' the Huddle Room Solution model (457 or 458) if an HRS is connected; in addition, you can view in column 'HRS Speaker FW' the speaker firmware version. - 6.
+Non-Skype for Business phones are displayed differently to Skype for Business phones. - The format of 'User Agent' for non-Skype for Business phones is for example AUDC-IPPhone/2.0.4.30 (430HD; 00908F4867AF) while the format for Skype for Business phones is AUDC-IPPhone-430HD_UC_2.0.7.70/1.0.0000.0 - Only Skype for Business phones are displayed under the 'Location' column; non-Skype for Business phones are not displayed under the 'Location' column. - 7.
+View in the column 'IPP Model' the entries Spectralink 8440, Polycom Trio 8800, Polycom VVX, etc. if these phone models are connected; they can be monitored, configured and templates can be mapped. - 8.
 You can click the Export link to export all entries in the page or a selected list of entries to a csv file.
 This facilitates inventory management; it lets you easily obtain a list of phone MAC addresses or serial numbers, for example.
 After generating a csv file, a download option is displayed in the lower-left corner.
 You can save the csv file or open it directly in Excel which displays the same information as that on the page. - 9.
 You can click an individual user's Actions link.

-Figure 7-7: Actions Menu - Single User
+Figure 8-7: Actions Menu - Single User

-Table 7-2: Actions Menu
+Table 8-2: Actions Menu